 So this sounds all great, but how do Eenee nappies work?

-As mentioned before, Eenee compostable nappies are 100% free of plastic, and they have created nappy pants or belt to keep the nappy in place.
+As mentioned before, Eenee compostable nappies are 100% free of plastic, and they have created nappy pants or belts to keep the nappy in place.

-Well, it is pretty straightforward really, and you can watch the video below to see how to fit the nappies on your baby successfully.
+It is pretty straightforward, really, and you can watch the video below to see how to fit the nappies on your baby successfully.